austintheriot/resonix/README.md

 ## Todos:
 - Update licenses / cargo tomls, directory names

+- Only show focus states for keyboard users

 - BUGS:
     - when `min len` and `max len` are both at maximum, no new grains are generated
     - when `min len`, `max len`, and `fade` are all low, extremely loud clips happen